-There are a total of 113.5 hectares of Existing Industrial Land in the study area.
-Approximately 1.3 hectares, or 1.1%, of the Existing Industrial Land is developed.
-Approximately 75.6 hectares, or 67.4%, of the remaining 112.1 hectares of Vacant Industrial Land is considered usable based upon preliminary site evaluations.
-The majority of the usable portions of vacant industrial parcels are smaller than 10 ha in size, with only 1 parcels having usable portions estimated to be over 60 ha.
+There are a total of 5.4 hectares of Existing Industrial Land in the study area.
+Approximately 1.3 hectares, or 24%, of the Existing Industrial Land is developed.
+Approximately 4.1 hectares, or 100%, of the remaining 4.1 hectares of Vacant Industrial Land is considered usable based upon preliminary site evaluations.
+The majority of the usable portions of all vacant industrial parcels are smaller than 2 ha in size.